quasarframework/quasar/docs/src/pages/start/upgrade-guide/upgrade-guide.md

 If you were using the deprecated `context.root` object, you must refactor your code to avoid using it, as it's not available anymore.

-Delete `src/boot/composition-api` boot file and the corresponding entry from `quasar.config.js`.
+Delete `src/boot/composition-api` boot file and the corresponding entry from the `/quasar.config` file.
 Then uninstall the `@vue/composition-api` package:

 ```bash
 $ yarn remove @vue/composition-api